 Less is more

 Remember, people don’t have the attention span to want to stop and read too much detail.
-Initially, people don’t want to get too close in case they are pounced upon by an over zealous sales person.
-A quick glace should capture their attention and invite them to engage in conversation.
+Initially, people don’t want to get too close in case they are pounced upon by an overzealous salesperson.
+A quick glance should capture their attention and invite them to engage in conversation.

 Less is more, grab attention with headlines rather than endless detail.
 You can save the detail for promotional leaflets, booklets etc.